TumiLabsJN/rumiaifinal/FlowStructure.md

 5. **Patterns** - Recurring behaviors and strategies
 6. **Quality** - Data confidence and completeness

+**IMPORTANT**: All prompts MUST use these exact block names without prefixes.
+Person framing previously used `personFramingCoreMetrics` etc. - this has been fixed.

 ## Data Dependencies

 | Flow | Required Timelines |